-We can all appreciate the splendid weather we have seen over the recent summer months, but the major rise in temperature means that it is important to prepare for the heat, whether that be physically or mentally.
+We can all appreciate the splendid weather we have seen over the recent summer months, but the major rise in temperature means that it is important to prepare for the heat, both physically and mentally.
 Read on for tips to survive the UK heatwave.

-Tip: buy yourself a reusable water bottle and keep it handy – you will be reducing the need for plastic bottles and helping the environment, whilst being prepared for the hot weather.
+Tip: buy yourself a reusable water bottle and keep it handy – you will be reducing the need for plastic bottles, which helps the environment, while being prepared for the hot weather.
 If you’re not a water fan, be creative and cut some fresh fruit to infuse your water with or even add some squash to make it sweeter.

 Limit alcohol and caffeine